 Second, bring your research strategy into the realm of the microcosm.
 In other words, find websites and blogs that inspired you or have similar information and topics.
 Are you a self-help blog?
 Find other self-help blogs!
 Are you a literature blog?
 Find other literature blogs!

 Next, examine the design of each blog.
-What works well?
-What does not work well?
-What are they doing that you could be doing better?
+What works well, and what does not work well?
+How could you improve your site?
 Again, dream up questions that will give you solid answers, which you can then use to build an effective and successful blog.

 I will keep this one brief, but I think people forget to deliver on this particular part of blogging, and it’s certainly one that I need to spend more time on: